Yannick947/EfficientDet/README.md

 # EfficientDet

+Fork from xuannianzs EFficientDet [implementation](https://github.com/xuannianz/EfficientDet).
+Repo was adjusted to detect persons in the pcds dataset.

 This is an implementation of [EfficientDet](https://arxiv.org/pdf/1911.09070.pdf) for object detection on Keras and Tensorflow.
 The project is based on the official implementation [google/automl](https://github.com/google/automl), [fizyr/keras-retinanet](https://github.com/fizyr/keras-retinanet) and the [qubvel/efficientnet](https://github.com/qubvel/efficientnet).